 - Mix it up: Most beard dyes come with two different pastes and a mixing tray.
 So in the tray, stir together the color paste and the color developer.
 You usually don’t need to use all of the paste, so be sure to make a small batch first.

-- Applying the beard dye: Using the provided applicator brush or any other tool provided, apply the facial hair color product into your beard.
+- Applying the beard dye: Using the provided applicator brush (don’t use your beard brush) or any other tool provided, apply the color product into your beard.
 If your beard has bald spots, you may be tempted to paint them in, but please don’t.

 - Wait a bit, then rinse: Different products have different amounts of time it takes for the beard dye to work its magic on the mane, and usually; the longer it’s on, the more it dyes you up.
 When you’re done, rinse the dye off in the shower.